grafana/agent/docs/configuration-reference.md

 # How to spawn instances based on instance configs.
 Supported values: shared,
 # distinct.
 [instance_mode: <string> | default = "shared"]

+# A list of remote_write targets.
+This is the global remote write list, it will propagate to the other remote writes
+# if they are not defined.
+If they are defined then they will not be overwritten.
+remote_write:
+  - [<remote_write>]
 ```

 ### server_tls_config